 How Mentors Can Prepare Your Future Workforce

 However, the modern workforce is an increasingly complex and ever-evolving entity that is no longer bound by traditional systems of governance.
-Today, companies rely on a workforce pooled together from talents distributed across geographies, cultures, generations, and time zones.
-All of these new challenges demand that organizations re-evaluate how they develop competencies in their workforce while being attractive towards prospective employees.
+Today, companies rely on a workforce pooled together from talents distributed across geographies, cultures, generations and time zones.
+All of these new challenges demand that organizations re-evaluate how they develop competencies in their workforce while being attractive to prospective employees.

 In their quest to acquire and retain the right talent, many organizations are tailoring the way they work to ensure their employees are happy and engaged.
-In this respect, the ability to leverage internal mentors from within the organization plays a critical role, but it’s often up to the L&D teams to identify and strategize how to utilize this resource of internal experts.
+In this respect, the ability to leverage internal mentors from within the organization plays a critical role.
+But it’s often up to the L&D teams to identify and strategize how to employ and apply this resource of internal experts.

-Consider this – each day, more than 10,000 “baby boomers” turn 65 in the United States.
-In Europe, over 16% of the working population is over 55 years in age.
-As the workforce ages and prepares for retirement, the younger generations of millennials and Gen-Z are rising to these positions.
-For companies, this means that decades of experience, expertise, lessons learned, and collaboration is being lost on a daily basis.
-Looking to the future, business success will more heavily rely on information and knowledge, retaining, leveraging and sharing these hard-earned experiences within the workforce represents a major challenge.
+Consider this: Every day, more than 10,000 Baby Boomers turn 65 in the U.S. In Europe, more than 16 percent of the working population is over 55 years in age.
+As the workforce ages and prepares for retirement, the younger generations of Millennials and Gen-Z are rising to these positions.
+For companies, this means that decades of experience, expertise, lessons learned and collaboration is being lost on a daily basis.
+Looking to the future, business success will more heavily rely on information and knowledge, and retaining, leveraging and sharing these hard-earned experiences within the workforce represents a major challenge.

-Most leadership development programs or coaching programs are designed on the premise of training and performance which may or may not connect with practical workplace scenarios and hands-on problem-solving.
-It is precisely in this context that developing strong mentors and mentorship programs allows companies to offer their employees something unique and irreplaceable – a sense of belonging, a clear career path and personalized development.
+Most leadership development and coaching programs are designed around the premise of training and performance, which may or may not connect with practical workplace scenarios and hands-on problem-solving.
+It is precisely in this context that developing strong mentors and mentorship programs allows companies to offer their employees something unique and irreplaceable—a sense of belonging, a clear career path and personalized development.

 Mentoring can be invaluable in its ability to foster positive, long-lasting relations.
-Whether it’s the famous instances of public mentorships between magnates like Bill Gates under Warren Buffet, or the less well known examples such as Bill Campbell’s mentorship of Steve Jobs, Eric Schmidt, and Jeff Bezos – they play a critical role in defining and shaping careers.
+Consider famous instances of public mentorships between magnates like Bill Gates under Warren Buffet or less well known examples, such as Bill Campbell’s mentorship of Steve Jobs, Eric Schmidt and Jeff Bezos.
+These mentor relationships play a critical role in defining and shaping careers.
 Deloitte affirms this, discovering that millennials are twice as likely to stay with their company for more than five years if they have a mentor.
-Deloitte even found that 81% of those that stay for longer than five years have a lasting, positive relationship with their mentors.
+Deloitte even found that 81 percent of employees who stay for longer than five years have a lasting, positive relationship with their mentors.